gdsec-test/threat-api/docs/DEVELOPMENT.md

 ### Go Env setup

-Because we rely on internal (non public) libraries like the [util](https://github.com/gdcorp-infosec/threat-util) library, you need to configure go to be able to authenticate and download those libraries.
+Because we rely on internal libraries, you need to configure go to be able to authenticate and download those libraries.

 First we need to have git use ssh instead of prompt for user/pass for private repos: